Sexual Fables

 Saint Catherine of Alexandria

-Below are paintings of Saint Catherine by Caravaggio (1598) and Jan van Eyck (1437) and (at bottom) Raphael (1507-8).
+Many paintings and altarpieces of Saint Catherine are particularly brutal, especially the medieval ones.
+Below are some more pensive, optimistic paintings - a masterpiece by Caravaggio (circa 1598), a detail from a very small Jan van Eyck Dresden Triptych altarpiece (1437), and (at bottom) Raphael (circa 1507).
 The broken wheel is visible in all three paintings.
-But as the Tarot shows, the wheel is also a metaphor for Fate and Fortune and really we never escape it if we pursue worldly desires.
+But, as the Tarot shows, the wheel is also a metaphor for Fate and Fortune and really we never escape it if we pursue worldly desires.

 Saint Catherine is the original patron saint of philosophers and students, anorexics and bulimics, who struggle with that wheel.
 She developed a popular following during the Crusades, prior to her encounter with Joan of Arc and she merits a revival today.
 In the mean time, you can still visit her monastery at the base of Mt.
 Sinai, built by the Emperor Justinian in the year 530.